compliance

 Backdating records.
 Creating records after the fact to fill gaps is a serious compliance risk.
 If an auditor identifies backdated records, it raises questions about your entire documentation system.
 If you missed documenting an event, create the record as soon as possible and note it was recorded after the fact.

-- Structured compliance logs: Guided forms require all EPA-mandated fields before a record can be saved.
-You cannot accidentally omit required data.
+• Structured compliance logs require all EPA-mandated fields before a record can be saved, so you cannot accidentally omit required data.

-- All 13 action types supported: From refrigerant recovery to A2L safety checklists, every category is covered.
+• All 13 action types are supported — from refrigerant recovery to A2L safety checklists.

-- Equipment-linked records: Every compliance log ties to an equipment profile, making it simple to produce complete service histories during an audit.
+• Equipment-linked records tie every log to an equipment profile, producing complete service histories during an audit in seconds.

-- Cloud backup with iCloud sync: Records are continuously backed up, eliminating single-device data loss risk.
+• Cloud backup with iCloud sync eliminates single-device data loss risk.

-- Export for audits: Records export in PDF, CSV, or JSON format, organized by equipment, date range, or action type.
+• PDF, CSV, and JSON exports produce audit-ready reports organized by equipment, date range, or action type.

 Key Takeaways